celeguim/jvminfo/README.md

 # jvminfo

-Simple java application to get and print docker/server name
+Simple java application to create an HTML Table with the most important JVM properties

 ```shell